• Latest

 Share on FacebookShare on Twitter

 For years, Indian startups have spoken about “funding gaps,” but experienced entrepreneurs know the real problem was never the absence of money.
 Capital existed—it was misaligned.
-Early stage ventures struggled with patient capitalt and scalable MSMEs sat uncomfortably between angel investors and traditional banks.
+Early-stage ventures struggled with patient capital, and scalable MSMEs sat uncomfortably between angel investors and traditional banks.

-What makes this fund strategically important is not its size alone, but how it is channelled, who evaluates projects, and what kind of ventures it quietly favours.
+What makes this fund strategically important is not its size alone, but how it is channelled, who evaluates projects, and what kind of ventures it quietly favors.

 Table of Contents